How to Monitor AI Agents in Commerce Systems

 - Initiate and confirm payment, all through machine-to-machine communication

-Each agent communicates over JSON-RPC(Remote Procedure Call), using the AP2 spec to ensure trust and interoperability between systems.
-Essentially, all agents in AP2 act like modular teammates that “speak the same language” (JSON-RPC) and follow a shared playbook (the AP2 spec).
+Each agent communicates over JSON-RPC (Remote Procedure Call), using the AP2 spec to ensure trust and interoperability between systems.
+All agents in AP2 communicate over JSON-RPC and follow the AP2 spec, which ensures consistent trust and interoperability even when agents are built by different teams or deployed in different environments.

-This lets a shopping assistant, merchant, and payment provider coordinate securely, even if they’re built by different companies or run in different environments.
-By enabling coordination across organizations, AP2 shows how AI can now not only guide but also perform commercial transactions.
+This lets a shopping assistant, merchant, and payment provider coordinate securely, even if they're built by different companies or run in different environments.
+By enabling coordination across organizations, AP2 shows how AI can now guide and perform commercial transactions.

 That new autonomy comes with a price: blind spots.
 Traditional synthetic tests assume deterministic logic.
 You click, the app calls an API, and you measure latency and response codes.